matbyte-com/vyhub-documentation/docs/getting_started/selfhosting.md

 7. In `.env`, insert your Steam API key that can be generated [here](https://steamcommunity.com/dev/apikey).

-    If you know wht you are doing, you can further adjust config parameters.
+    If you know what you are doing, you can further adjust config parameters.
 They are documented [here](https://github.com/matbyte-com/vyhub-onprem#environment-variables).

 8. In `docker-compose.override.yml`, change the vyhub image version to the newest version (see [changelog](../changelog.md))